air-yan/air-yan.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
 title: About Me
-published: false
+published: true
 ---
-Do you enjoy the feeling of completing a project but your daily work is in fact repetitive and brainless?
+Do you enjoy the feeling of completing a project _but your daily work is in fact repetitive and brainless_?
-Do you have a real patience on something but just can't take the first step because of your past unrelated experience?
+Do you have a passion on something but just _can't take the first step because of your past unrelated university experience_?

 I graduated at BISU in English majoy.
 After that, I went to AUT and got a master degree in professional accounting.
-What's really funny is that during my first year's work as an accountant, I unintentionally turned myself into a BI Analyst.
+What's after that is really interesting - during my first year's work as a company accountant, I unintentionally turned myself into a BI Analyst...
+I guess it's the curiosity that counts in learning.
+And this is where I discovered my passion for data and programming.

-With a determined mind, I set my new goal as a data analyst and now I'm learining machine learning and deep learning with python.
+With a determined mind, I started a long journey to become a data analytic in accounting area (data scientist if I'm lucky xD).
+I've been working on it since 04/05/2018.
+The current objective for me is to practice machine learning techniques with real world projects and learn deep learning on the way.

-It sounds crazy, did it?
-If you have any interests in data analyst in accounting and believe that one can turn the patience into reality, you are more than welcome to read and share my posts.
+It sounds a little crazy, did it?
+I think so too.

+What I wanna say is that if you already have a bad position in your life but believe that one can turn one's passion into reality, you are not alone.